 We know that from the minute we are born we start the journey toward our last days (whenever that may be).
-When it comes to our furry friends, we know deep down in our soul that their time is limited and we will outlive them.
+When it comes to our furry friends, we know deep down in our souls that their time is limited, and we will outlive them.
 It’s something you don’t even think about the minute you sign that adoption paperwork or take that stray dog or cat off the street and welcome them into your home.
-Then after (hopefully) many years of love and memories the day comes when your furry family member dies and leaves that hole in your heart.
-After all the tears, mixed emotions of sorrow, anger and denial, you begin to wonder “Do pets have an afterlife?”
+Then after (hopefully) many years of love and memories, the day comes when your furry family member dies and leaves that hole in your heart.
+After all the tears, mixed emotions of sorrow, anger, and denial, you begin to wonder “Do pets have an afterlife?”
 “Do pets go to heaven?”

 I know I asked myself these questions and I have my own opinion and answer.
-Based on my own experiences, here are four reasons why I believe pets do have an afterlife.
+Based on my own experiences with pet loss, here are four reasons why I believe pets do have an afterlife.

 1) My Faith

-Remembering that point, let’s also think about a person in your life that you loved dearly and they passed away.
+Remembering that point, let’s also think about a person in your life that you loved dearly, and they passed away.
 For example, take a grandmother for instance.
 I cannot tell you how many times I know of friends who were raised by a grandparent in their childhood years and long after the granny has passed away, the grandchild reflects and always says “I feel she still watches over me.”
-See that love shared and experienced never dies…it just changes form; spirit form.
+See that love shared and experienced never dies…it just changes form in the afterlife – spirit form.
 That leads me to my next point.

 As you know, if you’ve been following my blog, I’ve shared my experience after my cat Dusty passed away when she had to be euthanized.
 That same night after Dusty passed away I really felt like her energy was alive and well after my husband and I returned from the urgent care that fateful evening.
 Feeling that energy in the house hours (and even days) later was overwhelming and had me bawling.
 Days after she passed away, I’d experience odd things like cool breezes on my neck or my husband and I would think that we heard Dusty meow in the house.
 I would ask myself, “Did I just hear her meow or was my grief making me crazy?”